 Fiscal Policy Space Of Cities: Responses To Changing Economic & Fiscal Conditions

 The Great Recession will have American cities cutting services and raising fees for years to come, according to Michael Pagano in his blog for The Atlantic Cities.
-Focusing on city fiscal behavior, GCI Fellow and CUPPA dean, Michael Pagano, looks at how and why cities adopt certain fiscal policies in the context of their legal/constitutional frameworks, economic conditions, and the needs and demands of their constituencies.
+Focusing on city fiscal behavior, GCI Fellow and CUPPA Dean, Michael Pagano looks at how and why cities adopt certain fiscal policies in the context of their legal/constitutional frameworks, economic conditions, and the needs and demands of their constituencies.
 Pagano is a nationally recognized expert in municipal finance.
 Working in collaboration with the National League of Cities and the Local Fiscal Working Group of the Federal Reserve Banks, the research team is building a large quantitative database to produce a comparative analysis of municipal fiscal policies.
-This multi-year project is funded by the John D. and Catherine T. MacArthur Foundation.
-GCI will be hosting this research team’s data repository for this project, which will include detailed financial data for the past 20 years, data on state-imposed tax and expenditure limitations, data on city-imposed tax and expenditure limitations, and date on the changing economic base of cities.
-More information about this database is available on the Fiscal Policy Space website.
+This multi-year project was funded by the John D. and Catherine T. MacArthur Foundation.
+GCI will be hosting this research team’s data repository for this project, which will include detailed financial data for the past 20 years, data on state-imposed tax and expenditure limitations, data on city-imposed tax and expenditure limitations, and data on the changing economic base of cities.

 Engineered Conflict: School Closings, Public Housing, Law Enforcement and the Future of Black Life